Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 hour

-For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as :d20-adv: **Advantage** on Intelligence, Wisdom, and Charisma Saving Throws.
+For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as :d20-adv: **Advantage** on Intelligence, Wisdom, and Charisma :d20-save: **Saving Throw**s.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can target one additional creature for each slot level above 3rd.
 The creatures must be within 30 feet of each other when you target them.